MarkusR1805/blip2-image-captioning/README.md

 model_path = "Salesforce/blip2-opt-2.7b" # Huggingface path<p>

 ## Usage
+<h2>Attention!
+All text files in the directory will be deleted without being asked!
+All files with the suffix .txt!!!</h2>
 ### This application is used via the terminal, here I show it using the example of a MacBook M3
 ![Picture3](https://image.civitai.com/xG1nkqKTMzGDvpLrqFT7WA/fe8c5bfd-7887-4267-a344-a18189a41680/width=920,quality=90/2024-06-06-143307_305791123400292.jpeg)